vmware/alb-sdk/python/avi/sdk/samples/clone_vs.md

 ## Known limitations and caveats

-* Depending on the version of Avi Vantage and configuration, it may be possible for a VS in a non-admin tenant to reference and use SSL certificates in the admin tenant.
-However by default, this script will instead clone certificates to the target tenant.

-This behaviour can be enabled with the option `-flags adminssl`

-* Cloning a VS to a cloud of a different type to the source cloud is more likely to fail as it may reference shared objects which do not make sense in the destination cloud.
+* Cloning a VS to a cloud of a different type than the source cloud is more likely to fail as it may reference shared objects or specific configuration options that do not make sense or that are not supported in the destination cloud.

 * Cloning a GSLB Service to a different Controller is not possible

+Note: This script is provided only as an example of using the Python SDK to deliver advanced functionality.
+It is not a formally-supported tool.

 Changelog: